 Brand Touchpoints: Packaging

-Just like the petals for a flower, packaging is a fundamental weapon in the initial phases of the customer journey and a great brand touchpoint.
+Just like the petals of a flower, the packaging is a fundamental weapon in the initial phases of the customer journey and a great brand touchpoint.
 Its usefulness doesn’t stop here, though.
-Packaging is also central – for some types of product – to the moment of unboxing.
+Packaging is also central – for some types of products – to the moment of unboxing.
 The ritual act of opening and unveiling the product has a strong emotional character: the way packaging has been designed and engineered will decide whether this moment is memorable or frustrating.

 For other products – like shampoo, fruit juice or sake – the packaging stays with the customer until the product is finished.
 How many times have you read the text on the back of a shampoo bottle while you were showering?
 Or the information on the back of a juice carton?

 To think that these texts only serve an informative purpose is reductive: we often read them to pass the time, and this is a chance, for the brand, to come to life and speak in its tone of voice.
 A very powerful brand touchpoint.

 Brand touchpoints: a new look at the customer journey

 It’s worth, then, taking a hard look at the customer journey: what opportunities are we missing?
 Which apparently secondary brand touchpoints could we enrich?

 In order to do this, it’s useful to adopt the customer’s point of view and to track back her emotions and feelings.
 Very small moments (just like the unboxing or the reading of the manual) can have a deeper emotional impact than watching a YouTube video.
 And this is where we must be able to communicate properly.

 Reviving the Legacy: The Delicate Art of Refreshing Heritage Luxury Brands